 You can also manually remove corrupt cache files by power cycling your switch.
 To do that, allow the battery to drain by keeping it turned on and not charging it.
 Once the battery is drained, press the power button for 15 seconds.
 Finally, charge the switch fully and turn it on afterwards.

 If the Wi-Fi chip has become overheated, you can fix this by reflowing the IC.
-This is a more permanent fix for the Nintendo switch orange screen of death error, but it’s more technical.
+This is a more permanent fix for the Nintendo switch stuck on the orange screen of death, but it’s a bit more technical.

 NOTE: If not done right, you may damage the switch beyond the orange screen issue and may need to replace the IC in that case.
 If you are still under warranty, just go ahead and get it fixed.
 Otherwise, you either have the option of doing the hard reset every time it happens or just giving this more permanent fix a try.